Product: AB Europa Collection

 Upgrading To Allan Block – Cast-In-Place No More

 The design flexibility of the system allowed for the walls and stairs to be easily integrated, which gave the project a whole different direction.
 Additional patio and terraces were explored to give the homeowner even more options to enjoy their backyard.
-ROV Consulting used the newly acquired information about Allan Block as well as the design software, AB Walls 10, to examine the structural possibilities.
+ROV Consulting used the newly acquired information about Allan Block as well as the design software, AB Walls design software, to examine the structural possibilities.

 You can imagine how happy the general contractor was when he was provided multiple quotes by AB Certified Wall Installers and the pricing was much more attractive than the original cast-in-place concrete wall.
 The ease of construction when using the AB Wall system in comparison to the additional labor requirements of the form work and continuous concrete footing of a concrete wall made the installation pricing significantly less.
 To satisfy the homeowners aesthetic requirements, the general contractor had the homeowner stop in at a local dealer’s yard to look at the different color and pattern options available in the AB Europa Collection.
 The homeowner was very pleased with the AB Abbey Pattern and construction soon followed.